SalomePlatform/adao/doc/en/scripts/simple_NonLinearLeastSquares.rst

 points.
 The calibration is done using an initial coefficient set (background state specified by ``Xb`` in the code), and with the information :math:`\mathbf{y}^o` (specified by ``Yobs`` in the code) of 5 measures obtained in these same internal control points.
+We set twin experiments (see :ref:`section_methodology_twin`) and the measurements are supposed to be perfect.

 The adjustment is carried out by displaying intermediate results during iterative optimization.